Nashville, TN

 Category Scores

 This city is on the more expensive side for many households, median gross rent is about $1,800, median home value is about $500,000, and the city is large enough to support a broad mix of jobs, services, and retail.
-See cheaper cities in Tennessee.
+See cheaper cities in TN.

 The climate in Nashville, TN is generally warm four-season.
 This can be a positive or negative depending on your tolerance for heat, humidity, cold, rain, or seasonal swings.